-Industry experts who have taught in the MAFI program or supervised Capstones.
+Industry experts who are distinguished lecturers in the MAFI program or have supervised capstones.

-Recently, Alma held interim senior AML compliance leadership positions at several global and regional financial institutions providing day-to-day management of their compliance programs and assisting them with implementing enhancements, often in the context of a regulatory or criminal enforcement action.
+Ms. Angotti has held interim senior compliance leadership positions at several global and regional financial institutions providing day-to-day management of their compliance programs and assisting them with remediation efforts, often in the context of a regulatory or criminal enforcement action.
 She has trained and advised the financial services industry and regulators and government officials worldwide on AML, sanctions, CFT and other regulatory compliance issues.
-With over 25 years of regulatory practice, Ms. Angotti has held senior enforcement positions at the U.S. Securities and Exchange Commission (SEC), U.S. Department of the Treasury’s Financial Crimes Enforcement Network (FinCEN) and FINRA (Financial Industry Regulatory Authority).
+With over 25 years of experience in regulation and enforcement, Ms. Angotti has held senior enforcement positions at the U.S. Securities and Exchange Commission (SEC), U.S. Department of the Treasury’s Financial Crimes Enforcement Network (FinCEN) and FINRA (Financial Industry Regulatory Authority).
 In these positions, she was responsible for investigations and enforcement of the Bank Secrecy Act, the federal securities laws, and FINRA rules.
 At FinCEN and FINRA, she designed and lead the AML enforcement programs.

 Professor Benza received his Bachelor of Arts (1986) and law degree (1992) from Case Western Reserve University.
 He also received a Master of Arts degree in Clinical Psychology (1988) from Pepperdine University.
 He was the 1992 Biskind Fellow from CWRU School of Law and spent a year working for the Legal Resources Centre, a civil and human rights law firm in South Africa.
 Upon returning to the States, he spent four years in the Capital Defense Unit at the Office of the Ohio Public Defender.
 He was assistant counsel at the Cleveland Bar Association working with the Certified Grievance Committee as well as other committees.
 Professor Benza teaches Criminal Law, Criminal Procedure I, Death Penalty Issues, the Death Penalty Lab, Federal Prisoner Rights, International Perspectives on the Death Penalty, as well as coaching the International Criminal Court moot court team and he previously coached the Mock Trial team.
 Professor Benza is also Associate Director of the Master of Arts in Financial Integrity program.
-The Student Bar Association selected Professor Benza as the Professor of the Year in 2007, 2008, 2009, 2010, 2011, 2013 and 2014.
+The Student Bar Association selected Professor Benza as the Professor of the Year in 2007, 2008, 2009, 2010, 2011, 2013, 2014, 2018 and 2019.
 In 2009 Professor Benza was elected as an alumni member to the Society of Benchers.

 Professor Benza continues to represent death row inmates in state courts and federal habeas proceedings.
 He has litigated capital cases in state trial courts, state appellate and post-conviction courts, and federal courts including arguing Smith v.Spisak, 130 S.Ct.
 676(2010), before the Supreme Court of the United States.

 Mr. DeLuca is Senior Vice President and Director of Compliance Controls at U.S. Bank.
 Prior to joining U.S. Bank, he led the AML investigations department of a large global bank where he and his team pioneered the use of issue-based typology driven investigations.
-DeLuca has over 30 years of financial services investigations management experience and has conducted and managed numerous high profile/sensitive anti-money laundering/counter terrorist financing investigations.
-He has partnered with all levels of law enforcement to develop leading edge investigative strategies, and has been recognized by the highest levels of government for his leadership and expertise in leveraging an issue-based investigation approach to identifying data characteristics that are potentially indicative of human trafficking.
-Recently DeLuca was invited to present at the White House Forum to Combat Human Trafficking with a panel of colleagues from law enforcement and the technology industry.
-DeLuca regularly advises industry, government, and law enforcement agencies on typology development and data interrogation techniques to be more proactive and productive in detecting illicit financial activity.
+Mr. DeLuca has over 30 years of financial services investigations management experience and has conducted and managed numerous high profile/sensitive anti-money laundering/counter-terrorist financing investigations.
+He has partnered with all levels of law enforcement to develop leading-edge investigative strategies and has been recognized by the highest levels of government for his leadership and expertise in leveraging an issue-based investigation approach to identifying data characteristics that are potentially indicative of human trafficking.
+In 2012, Mr. DeLuca was invited to present at the White House Forum to Combat Human Trafficking with a panel of colleagues from law enforcement and the technology industry.
+Mr. DeLuca regularly advises industry, government, and law enforcement agencies on typology development and data interrogation techniques to be more proactive and productive in detecting illicit financial activity.

-Sue Eckert is a consultant to the World Bank and manages its Stakeholder Dialogue on Derisking, an initiative to address financial exclusion of nonprofit organizations based on previous research for the 2017 report, Financial Access for U.S. Nonprofits.
-She is also adjunct senior fellow at the Center for a New American Security, a Washington, DC think-tank where she focuses on issues at the intersection of economics and international security - sanctions, AML/CFT policies, and proliferation financing; adjunct professor of law at Case Western Reserve Law School, teaching in the first master’s degree program in financial integrity; and visiting senior researcher at Kings College London.
+Sue Eckert is a consultant to the World Bank and manages its Stakeholder Dialogue on Derisking, an initiative to address financial exclusion of nonprofit organizations, based on her previous research for the 2017 report, Financial Access for U.S. Nonprofits.
+She is also adjunct senior fellow at the Center for a New American Security, a Washington, DC think-tank where she focuses on issues at the intersection of economics and international security: sanctions, AML/CFT policies, and proliferation financing, and visiting senior researcher at Kings College London.